Keion Carpenter

-Keion Eric Carpenter (October 31, 1977 – December 29, 2016) was an American football safety who played for the Buffalo Bills and the Atlanta Falcons of the National Football League.
+Keion Eric Carpenter (October 31, 1977 – December 29, 2016) was an American professional football safety who played for the Buffalo Bills and the Atlanta Falcons of the National Football League.

 Football career

 Carpenter played high school football at Woodlawn High School and college football at Virginia Tech and was signed as an undrafted free agent by the Buffalo Bills.
 He played for the Bills during the 1999, 2000, and 2001 seasons before being traded to the Atlanta Falcons in 2002.
 Carpenter was injured at the end of the 2003 season, tearing his ACL.
 Carpenter was also known as one of the few players to have had successful spinal fusion surgery who returned to football, playing for three years after the surgery.

 Personal life

 Carpenter had a wife and four children, three daughters and one son.